Hector's and Māui dolphin incident database

 - photographing the dolphin as it was found

-- necropsy by veterinarians (the animal equivalent of an autopsy or post-mortem) to determine the cause of death and collect additional scientific samples and information.
+- necropsy (the animal equivalent of an autopsy or post-mortem), where possible, by specially trained veterinarians to determine the cause of death and collect additional scientific samples and information.

 What the database contains

-The database contains a variety of information about each dolphin, including its sex, size, where it was found, any background information about the incident and information collected during the necropsy.
+The database contains a variety of information about each dolphin, including its sex, size, where it was found, any background information, where relevant, about the incident and information collected during the necropsy.

-In some cases, dolphins may not have been assessed for a cause of death as the carcass may have been too decomposed to find out how the dolphin died.
+In some cases, dolphins may not have been assessed for a cause of death.
+The carcass may have been too decomposed to find out how the dolphin died, or the body was lost before it could be retrieved.
 In some cases, there may be clear evidence for a dolphin’s cause of death (for example, a specific wound), although in others there may be no clear evidence at all.

 Trainee Ranger Guy Brannigan measures a dead Hectors calf washed ashore at Warrington Beach near Dunedin in December 2012